thegooddocsproject/templates/base/base-guide.md

 _TBD: Provide better researched references and theory to this._

-### Application version(s)
-The documentation should list the version, or range of versions, of the application(s) this documentation describes.

-### Metadata
+### Optional: Machine readable metadata

-All templates should include metadata, presented in visible form.
-Ideally, your documentation will include metadata embedded in machine readable [JSON-LD](http://json-ld.org/) format, such as:
+Ideally include machine readable metadata to help search engine optimazation.
+This should be written in [JSON-LD](http://json-ld.org/) format, such as:

 ```javascript
 <!--Machine readable schema.org structured metadata about this document.-->